 The difference between a construction loan and other types of loans is that a construction loan is drawn down in stages and not paid as a lump sum.

 The drawdowns enable the builder of a home to finance the various stages of the construction process from the acquisition of land to the various stages of building.

 These loans help those clients who have had issues with finances, mainly due to unexpected changes in circumstances, eg temporary unemployment or short term inability to pay debts.
-National Service Financial can identify the lenders who can match your personal circumstances.
+Provincial Group can identify the lenders who can match your personal circumstances.
 The value of your property and your capacity to repay will determine a non-conforming loan, however these loans can attract a higher than normal interest rate.

 Working for yourself instead of a company or business is not always easy.
 Self-employed people may have irregular incomes and find it difficult to make time to organise their paperwork.

 The banks’ strict lending criteria make applying and securing a self-employed loan time consuming and overwhelming.

 Provincial Group can help discuss your situation and offer you a range of borrowing options best suited to your needs.

 A personal loan might be right for you if you want to fund the purchase of a car, boat, holiday or if you want to consolidate debt.